Vietnamese Kopi Luwak – the most expensive coffee in the world

 Where to buy Kopi Luwak in Vietnam?

-Kopi Luwak is easy to buy in Vietnam, because it is very popular not only among the tourists, but locals as well.
+Kopi Luwak is easy to buy in Vietnam because it is very popular not only among the tourists but locals as well.
 Not unlike other resort cities, the city of Nha Trang has lots and lots of small coffee shops and big coffee stores.
 You may find any type of coffee in there – the selection is astonishingly big.
-You may choose the specific type of coffee, ground or in roasted beans – everything is here to fulfil your wishes.
-There is also a possibility that while buying Kopi Luwak beans at the market stores you may be able to get it grinded right away.
+You may choose the specific type of coffee, ground or in roasted beans – everything is here to fulfill your wishes.
+There is also a possibility that while buying Kopi Luwak beans at the market stores you may be able to get it ground right away.
 Fancy wrapping included!
 You may also ask for tasting the coffee first, not only stand there admiring the aroma.
-You will not have to buy it to try it, but will be able to tell if you want it right away.
+You will not have to buy it to try it but will be able to tell if you want it right away.
 Try it and then buy it!

 Kopi Luwak is also sold in the supermarkets, but the selection of it is not as rich as at the coffee stores.

 What about the prices?